Viniek/teach2give-interview_preparation/system-design-overview/README.md

  ***3. UML Diagram(Unified modeling language)***
  - It contains different diagrams like activity diagrams, class diagrams and sequence diagrams to represent the different aspects of the system.
  - Used to prepare modeling software systems.

+ ***4.Class Diagrams***
+-  Used to represent the classes and  provides an overview of the system's data and functionality.
+- They can contain the class's attributes, methods and relationships between multiple classes.